defold/doc/docs/en/manuals/addressing.md

 : Identifies the game world of the target.
 This is important when working with [Collection Proxies](/manuals/collection-proxy) and is then used to identify the _dynamically loaded collection_.

 path
-: This part of the URL usually contains the full id of the target game object.
+: This part of the URL contains the full id of the target game object.

 fragment
 : The identity of the target component within the specified game object.